-- 1. Complete a DeVos Online Application at: http://www.northwood.edu/admissions/applications - 2.
+- 1. Complete a DeVos Online Application at: apply.northwood.edu - 2.
 Current verifiable resume or curriculum vitae (CV) - 3.
 Official Undergraduate Transcripts

 An official transcript from all undergraduate institutions attended, including the institution where a baccalaureate degree was awarded are required.
 Photocopies or student-issued transcripts are not acceptable for admission.
 You may submit an unofficial copy of your transcript for review; however, DeVos still requires an official transcript to make an admission decision.